 What exactly is a sleep study?

-A sleep study, also known as polysomnography, can diagnose obstructive sleep apnea and other sleep disorders.
-The heart rate, respiration, eye and leg movements, and brain waves are recorded during the test, along with other physiological data.
+A sleep study or polysomnography can diagnose obstructive sleep apnea and other sleep disorders.
+During the test, heart rate, respiration, eye and leg movements, and brain waves are recorded, along with other physiological data.

 Polysomnography tracks your various sleep stages to determine if you have interrupted sleep patterns and identify their root causes.
 Because the sleep study is such a complex test, it must be conducted under ideal conditions with sophisticated tools.
 As a result, it is virtually always done in a hospital, where you have to check in and stay the night.